token2/authy-migration/README.md

 # Authy Migration Toolset

+* Update 03/07/2024 : It appears that Authy is blocking some of the requests, which unfortunately impairs the functionality of our tool.
+We are investigating this, but until further notice, this toolset is not usable."

 Forked from [![GoDoc](https://godoc.org/github.com/alexzorin/authy?status.svg)](https://godoc.org/github.com/alexzorin/authy)

 This is a Go library that allows you to access your [Authy](https://authy.com) TOTP tokens.